sayantandbd/ptexteditor/README.md

 | 🖼️ **Windows** |  [⬇️ Download for Windows](https://github.com/sayantandbd/ptexteditor/releases/download/v0.0.2-alpha/PtextEditor.Setup.0.0.2.exe) |
 | 🐧 **Linux** | coming soon |

+# How to Allow the App on macOS (Gatekeeper Exception)

+If macOS blocks your downloaded app, follow these steps to permanently allow it:

+## 🛠 Steps to Add the App as an Exception

+1. **Open System Settings**
+   Click the Apple menu  → `System Settings`.

+2. **Go to Privacy & Security**
+   Scroll down and click `Privacy & Security` in the sidebar.

+3. **Scroll to the Security Section**
+   Near the bottom of the screen, find the **Security** section.

+4. **Allow the Blocked App**
+   If you see a message like:
+   > "App was blocked from use because it is not from an identified developer"
+   Click the `Open Anyway` button.

+5. **Authenticate if Required**
+   You may need to click the 🔒 lock icon and enter your Mac password to approve the change.

+6. **Launch the App Normally**
+   Now you can open the app by simply double-clicking it.
+   macOS will remember your choice and not block it again.

+---

+📌 _Note: This only needs to be done once per app version._

 ---

 ## ✨ Features